In June, activist project Campaign Zero launched its #8CantWait campaign, which highlights eight policies that it says could reduce police violence.

 As the campaign has drawn more eyes, police departments in the area have addressed how their policies stack up to those outlined in the campaign.

-Here’s where the Carrollton Police Department stands on the policies outlined in the #8CantWait campaign, according to information provided by The Colony Police Chief David Coulon.
+Here’s where The Colony Police Department stands on the policies outlined in the #8CantWait campaign, according to information provided by The Colony Police Chief David Coulon.

 Ban chokeholds and strangleholds

 The department requires de-escalation, or a defensible explanation of why de-escalation was by-passed.